MKLab-ITI/mmdemo-dockerized/README.md

 ===========================

 This project dockerizes the multimedia demo that can be used for the collection of social media items from multiple sources.
 The only prerequisite is a machine with a running instance of [Docker](https://docs.docker.com/engine/quickstart/) and [Docker Compose](https://docs.docker.com/compose/overview/).
-You can find a running instance of the demo in this [link](http://step-mklab.iti.gr).
 It uses Docker Compose to buddle all the services into the same [YAML file](https://github.com/MKLab-ITI/mmdemo-dockerized/blob/master/docker-compose.yml) and makes easier the deployment of the application.

 The services that multimedia demo is built upon are the following: